-- opening and closing statements concerning the alleged violation(s); - relevant documentation gathered during the investigatory process; - relevant witnesses identified during the investigatory process.
+- opening and closing statements concerning the alleged violation(s); - relevant documentation and other evidence gathered during the investigatory process; - relevant witnesses identified during the investigatory process.

-The Respondent and the Complainant and their advisors may review all evidence and the investigative report provided to the Board prior to the commencement of the hearing and have all evidence and the investigative report available to them during the hearing.
+The Respondent and the Complainant and their advisors may review all evidence and the investigative report provided to the Hearing Decision-Maker prior to the commencement of the hearing and have all evidence and the investigative report available to them during the hearing.

 Formal rules of evidence shall not apply.
-In the Chair's discretion, evidence, shall be permitted if it is relevant, reliable, not unduly repetitious, and it is the sort of information on which responsible persons are accustomed to rely in the conduct of serious affairs.
+In the Hearing Decision-Maker's discretion, evidence, shall be permitted if it is relevant, reliable, not unduly repetitious, and it is the sort of information on which responsible persons are accustomed to rely in the conduct of serious affairs.

-During the hearing, the parties and witnesses will provide information to and answer questions from the Board.
-Except for questioning by the advisor, the Respondent, the Complainant, the advisors, and the witnesses will direct their comments and/or questions only to the Board.
-The Conduct Review Board may consider statements of all parties and witnesses, regardless of their participation in the proceedings.
-Before any questions are answered, the Chair will determine if the question is relevant.
-Questions that are determined to be irrelevant and/or duplicative of those already asked may be disallowed.
+During the hearing, the parties and witnesses will provide information to and answer questions from the Hearing Decision-Maker.
+Except for cross-examination by the Advisor, the Respondent, the Complainant, the Advisors and the witnesses will direct their comments and/or questions only to the Hearing Decision-Maker.
+The Hearing Decision-Maker may consider statements of all parties and witnesses, regardless of their participation in the hearing.
+Before any questions are answered, the Hearing Decision-Maker will determine if the question is relevant.
+Questions that are determined to be irrelevant, duplicative of those already asked or harassing in nature and tone may be disallowed.